dewittethomas/portfolio-web-advanced/README.md

 - Using Flexbox or CSS Grid
 - Using LocalStorage

 ## Features

 ### Responsiveness

-To make the website responsive I use Flexbox, which was a very good solution.
-I prefer it over Grid.
+For the website to be compatible with every device I used Flexbox, which was a very good solution for me.

 By this feature the following requirements can be checked off the list:
 - [x] Using Flexbox or CSS Grid